Rotated Gradients#

 As covered in the Model Smoothness section, penalties on the model gradients are measured by:

-where \(\mathbf{G}_i\) is a finite difference operator that computes the difference in model \(\mathbf{m}\) values between adjacent cells along one of the Cartesian directions: East (X), North (Y) and vertical (Z).
-As proposed by Li. and Oldenburg [LiO00], orientation information can be incorporated in the inversion by rotating the gradient operators along arbitrary directions such that
+where \(\mathbf{G}_i\) is a finite difference operator that computes the difference in model \(\mathbf{m}\) values between adjacent cells along one of the Cartesian directions: East (X), North (Y), and vertical (Z).
+As proposed by Li. and Oldenburg [LiO00], orientation information can be incorporated into the inversion by rotating the gradient operators along arbitrary directions such that

 Fig. 3 Rotation of the Cartesian axes along an arbitrary plane.#